Chrimau/client_prototype/README.md

 - **SSH key pair** (.pem file) for EC2 access.
 - A **local machine** to copy files to the EC2 instance.

+# Procedure
+I created a directory for the project and created three files: index.html, style.css, and script.js.
+Then i created a new repository on Github.
+I went back to my vscode terminal and initialized git for my project:

+git init
+git add index.html
+git add style.css
+git add script.js
+git commit -m "first commit"
+git branch -M main
+git remote add origin https://github.com/Chrimau/client_prototype.git git push -u origin main

+Afterwards, I wrote content for the landing page of the prototype in my index.html file, added styling in the css and responsiveness using javascript.
+Afterwards, i providioned an ec2 instace on AWS.

  1. **Provision an EC2 Instance**